lidofinance/rewards-managers/README.md

 ##### `transfer_ownership(_to: address)`

-Changes owner.
-Could be called from owner only
+Changes `OWNER`.
+Can be called by owner only.

 Events: